SidetrekAI/sidetrek-docs/README.md

 ### Download and Install

 Download the latest release for your OS.
-After you install it, verify installation by checking the version
+After you install it, verify installation by checking the version:

 ```bash
 sidetrek --version